sencha/gxt-archetypes/archetypes/gxt-theme-40x/README.md

-# GXT Basic with Theme
+# Basic GXT 4.x Template with Custom Theme
 This is a very basic GXT with custom theme Archetype.

 ## Status